 1955...A New Beginning!

 The first year of competition, 1955, was much like the first year of existence in 1932, though challenging in a different way....new, exciting, and yes, humbling.
 The bar had been raised and they soon realized that the level of excellence they aspired to would take a little time.
 The new, competitive Hurricanes were a far cry from the top flight corps that had inspired them.
 They needed to learn how to march, and quite a few had to learn to play a bugle.
 Oscar Knablin was the musical director faced with this daunting task.
 He had but one player who could actually be considered a musician…16 year old Art Hlywa.
 Art led the way as this group of “green” valley boys made steady strides, playing better and better.
 It wasn’t long before Art was joined by other pretty good players like Tommy Brady and Bill Wallace.
 The steady influx of talent had begun.
 Buddy Ogle was in charge of the drum line, and quickly turned them into a respectable unit and perhaps one of the best marching instructors of the day, Vinnie Ratford, was in charge of the drill.
 The Hurricanes of 1955 were a neighborhood corps and they competed in the Yankee Circuit against corps from Connecticut, Rhode Island and Massachusetts of a similar caliber that rendered a level playing field.
-The Corps achieved modest success in 55'...took some lumps in this inaugural year, but also beat a few corps along the way and actually notched their very first contest victory that year:
+The Corps achieved modest success in 55'...took some lumps in this inaugural year, but also beat a few corps along the way and actually notched their very first contest victory that year in their very first competition in New Britian, Connecticut on May 1st.

 It is said that you must crawl before you walk and you walk before you run.
 It would be a few years before the Hurricanes would run, but the die was cast, and they were certain that one day they’d run!
 After that first year of 1955, the renowned Earl Sturtze took over the drum line.
 And at the helm, for the 25th year, the drum major that inaugural season was Pat Reidy…..Yes... the same Pat Reidy from 1932!